(I'm Not Your) Steppin' Stone: Monkees version

 "(I'm Not Your) Steppin' Stone" is best known as a hit for the Monkees.
 Released in November 1966, the song became the first Monkees B-side to chart, reaching #20 on the Billboard Hot 100.
 Musicians featured on the recording are Micky Dolenz (lead vocal), Tommy Boyce (backing vocal), Wayne Erwin and Gerry McGee (rhythm guitar), Louis Shelton (lead guitar), Bobby Hart (Vox Continental organ), Larry Taylor (bass), Billy Lewis (drums) and Henry Lewy (percussion).

 The single, stereo album, and mono album versions contain several differences.
 In the stereo version, the track's title is sung just before the second verse, whereas on the single and mono album versions, this segment is left instrumental.
 The stereo version has an edit in the fadeout, but the mono album version does not have this edit and therefore has a longer coda.
 The single also does not have the edit, but it fades out earlier than does the mono album.
 All Monkees hits compilations through the mid-1980s used the stereo version, and afterward typically used the single version.

 The Monkees' version is featured in the "romp" segments of several episodes of the group's television series.
 It has also been heard in episodes of shows such as The Queen's Gambit and Zoo.

 Other versions

 The song has been covered by many artists.
-Among the more notable is Modern Rocketry's version in 1983, which reached number 7 on the U.S. Hot Dance/Disco chart, and PJ & Duncan's version in 1996, which reached number 11 on the UK Singles Chart.
-A baggy version by The Farm was popular in clubs in 1990 and eventually reached number 58 in the UK.
+Among the more notable is Modern Rocketry's version in 1983, which reached number 7 on the U.S. Hot Dance/Disco chart, and PJ & Duncan's version in 1996, which reached number 11 on the UK Singles Chart and number 27 on the UK Airplay Chart.
+A baggy version by the Farm was popular in clubs in 1990 and eventually reached number 58 in the UK.
 The punk bands Sex Pistols, State of Alert, the Queers, and Minor Threat also recorded versions of the song.
-It was also covered by Fereydoon Foroughi with Persian lyrics in a song titled "Hoqqe" (حقه), also known as "Mashti Mashalla" or "Mashdi Mashalla".